-Sold Sotheby's December 1958 lot 176 purchased by Spink & Son Ltd. Purchased by Lord Fairhaven from Spink in 1959 Bequeathed to the National Trust by Huttleston Rogers Broughton, 1st Lord Fairhaven (1896-1966) with the house and the rest of the contents.
+Sold Sotheby's December 1958 lot 176, purchased by Spink & Son Ltd. Purchased by Lord Fairhaven from Spink in January 1959.
+Bequeathed to the National Trust by Huttleston Rogers Broughton, 1st Lord Fairhaven (1896-1966) with the house and the rest of the contents in 1966.

 Marks and inscriptions